Mazin Shooni

 Mazin Shooni (Arabic: مازن شوني) is an Iraqi-born American three-cushion billiards player.
 He was born on August 25, 1961, in Baghdad, Iraq.
 Currently, he lives in Nashua, New Hampshire.

 Palmares

 He holds the record for USBA National Three-Cushion Championship tournament high run and best game.
 He was inducted into the New England Billiard Hall of Fame in 2011.
 He won the USBA National Three-Cushion Championship in 2006.
 He was also a tournament director in the 2003 event.

 His high run is 22 and has achieved a game average of 6.25 (25 points in 4 innings).

-Mazin also owns and operates a pool room in Malden, Massachusetts called "Amazin Billiards".
-There are several pool tables and three-cushion billiards tables, with an additional private room in the back containing a single 12 foot snooker table.
+Mazin also owns and operates a pool room in Peabody, Massachusetts called "Amazin Billiards & Pub".
+There are twenty professional pool tables and four three-cushion billiards tables.
+The room caters to the professional player.